 - Standard: The Standard service tier offers improved performance predictability and provides good performance for databases that have multiple concurrent requests, like workgroup and web applications.
 When you choose a Standard service tier database, you can size your database application based on predictable performance, minute over minute.

 - Your database has multiple concurrent requests.
-Applications that service more than one user at a time usually need higher performance levels.
+Applications that service more than one user at a time usually need higher compute sizes.
 For example, workgroup or web applications that have low to medium IO traffic requirements supporting multiple concurrent queries are good candidates for the Standard service tier.

 - Premium: The Premium service tier provides predictable performance, second over second, for each Premium or Business Critical database.
 When you choose the Premium service tier, you can size your database application based on the peak load for that database.
 The plan removes cases in which performance variance can cause small queries to take longer than expected in latency-sensitive operations.
 This model can greatly simplify the development and product validation cycles for applications that need to make strong statements about peak resource needs, performance variance, or query latency.
 Most Premium service tier use cases have one or more of these characteristics:

 - High peak load.
-An application that requires substantial CPU, memory, or input/output (IO) to complete its operations requires a dedicated, high-performance level.
+An application that requires substantial CPU, memory, or input/output (IO) to complete its operations requires a dedicated, high-compute size.
 For example, a database operation known to consume several CPU cores for an extended time is a candidate for the Premium service tier.

 - Many concurrent requests.
 Some database applications service many concurrent requests, for example, when serving a website that has a high traffic volume.
 Basic and Standard service tiers limit the number of concurrent requests per database.
 Applications that require more connections would need to choose an appropriate reservation size to handle the maximum number of needed requests.